quinnstiegman/12-angry-men-dynasty/docs/rules/bylaws.md

     Teams that made the playoffs in the previous season will be given a draft position based on how far they made it in the playoffs and their seeding.
 For example, the four teams that lose in round 1 of the playoffs will have picks 5,6,7, and 8, with the highest draft pick going to the highest seed in the playoffs.
 The 2 teams that lose in round 2 will be given picks 9 and 10, with pick 10 going to the higher original seed in the playoffs.

     Teams that did not make the playoffs will be given draft positions based solely on their MAX PF.
-MAX PF is the total number of points a teams entire roster scored during the season (including bench, IR, and taxi players).
+"Max PF" stands for "Maximum Points For," which refers to the highest possible point total a team could have achieved each week based on their roster.
 The team with the lowest MAX PF will be given the 1st pick in the draft.

 ??? player "Trades"